 - Secondary services – identify and reduce the personal and social stresses on parents that may lead to family breakdown or child abuse.
 Services include in-home family help, financial or family counselling, respite care, and various parenting and self-help groups.

 - Tertiary (statutory) services – are for children who are or may be at risk of significant harm, and for whom intervention is needed for their ongoing safety.
 These services include statutory Child Protection and Out-of-Home-Care for children who are unable to live at home.
-Generally, where families are experiencing difficulties, it is more appropriate that less intrusive community-based professionals and agencies attempt to help.
-A report to Child Protection occurs when children and young people are considered to be at risk of significant harm.
+Generally, where families are experiencing difficulties, it is more appropriate that less intrusive community-based professionals and agencies attempt to support the family in the first instance.
+A report to Child Protection occurs when children and young people are considered to be at risk of significant harm within their family environment.

 The role of Child Protection

 Child Protection provides child-centred, family-focused services to protect children and young people who are at risk of significant harm.